Rosie Jones: Television

+Jones presented the 2023 documentary Rosie Jones: Am I a R*tard? [sic], which is about online hate speech against disabled people.
+She reads messages written about her, explores the emotional effect of harassment, the inaction by social media companies and the motivations behind people who send these messages.
+The use of the slur retard received widespread criticism and led to the withdrawal of some contributors.

-In March 2022, Channel 4 commissioned Dine Hard, a five-part cooking show and chat show that Jones will present.
-At the same time, they announced a one-off documentary starring Jones about societal prejudices against disabled people.
+In March 2022, Channel 4 transmitted Dine Hard, a five-part cooking show and chat show that Jones presented.

+She has had a number of acting roles, appearing on Silent Witness in 2018.
+In 2020, she guest starred in an episode of the third series of the BBC drama Shakespeare & Hathaway: Private Investigators.
+In August 2023, it was announced that Jones would play the lead role of Disability Benefits, an upcoming Channel 4 comedy series.
+In January 2024, she starred in an episode of Call the Midwife.

+In early 2024, she hosted the comedy game show Out of Order, which aired on Comedy Central.

+In May 2024, it was announced that Jones would appear as a contestant in the eighteenth series of Taskmaster, alongside Andy Zaltzman, Babatunde Aléshé, Emma Sidi, and Jack Dee.
+She finished in last place.

+In 2025, an expansion of Disability Benefits into a six-part sitcom Pushers was given an airdate of 19 June 2025 by Channel 4.

 Stand-up comedy

 Jones first performed stand-up comedy without preparation at a friend's comedy night.

-In 2017, Jones performed "Inspiration" at the Edinburgh Festival Fringe.
+In 2017, she performed "Inspiration" at the Edinburgh Festival Fringe.
 The show was 35 minutes long and contained jokes about her visit to the 2016 Summer Paralympics, using disabled toilets, and commentary on the words "disabled" and "spastic".
 It received 3.5 stars in Chortle and three stars in The List.
-Metro listed her as one of "9 hilarious women to look out for in 2017".

-In 2018, Jones' Edinburgh Festival Fringe show was entitled "Fifteen Minutes".
-Jones talks about a hypothetical "able-bodied Rosie" and discusses a sexual fantasy about Ryan Gosling.
+In 2018, Jones's Edinburgh Festival Fringe show was titled "Fifteen Minutes".
+She talks about a hypothetical "able-bodied Rosie" and discusses a sexual fantasy about Ryan Gosling.
 She and her routine were featured in Edinburgh Nights, a BBC show about the Fringe presented by Nish Kumar.
 "Fifteen Minutes" received five stars in The Arts Desk and four stars in iNews, Chortle, The Scotsman and Broadway World.
 It was listed by Evening Standard as one of the ten "best comedy shows to see" at the festival.

 Jones performed at the Greenwich Comedy Festival in 2018.
-In 2019, Jones performed at Spectacular, a one-off event for Comic Relief, and appeared at the 2019 Women of the World Festival.
+In 2019, she performed at Spectacular, a one-off event for Comic Relief, and appeared at the 2019 Women of the World Festival.
 She has also been a support act for Nish Kumar.

+Jones began her first solo tour, Triple Threat, in 2023.